 The fact that something hasn't happened doesn't mean a particular course of behaviour is irrational or mischievous.
 It may be the principal reason the thing hasn't happened.

 So, while someone from an historically oppressed group can be criticized for employing false generalizations about white people, for indulging in unfair or even hateful negative characterizations, or – yes – for their boorish trolling of white people, they cannot engage in racist speech against white people.Sure they can, if their Bayesian priors are such that they believe they can win in a fight and get to subjugate white people.
 Take ISIS type nutters.
 They thought they could win.
 So they went on spewing hate speech and knifing people till even the Brits lost patience and cracked down on their brand of racism.
 This was 'eusocial'.
-Even if a guy can't beat you up, it makes sense to stop him from working himself to make the attempt.
+Even if a guy can't beat you up, it makes sense to stop him from working himself up to make the attempt.
 Fewer of his bones get broken and you too are saved time and trouble.

 In Economics there is a theory of wasteful competition.
-Virtue signalling is an example.
+Virtue signaling is an example.
 Some Jewish intellectuals in London felt they had to be more Anti Zionist than the Palestinians.
 Poor old Jeremy Corbyn was currying favour with them and ended up spewing vicious lies against Israel which has the same right to self-determination as any other nation.
 He's now being dragged over the coals for it.
 For the rest of us, this type of competitive (but, I believe, insincere) anti-semitism is simply a nuisance.
 It is perfectly proper for the Law to step in and curb it.
 On the other hand, my sacred jihad against the Iyengars must be allowed to continue.
 Far from ever having oppressed any Iyengar, the only one I was able to press a little forced me to wear a paper bag over my head.
 Come to think of it, what happened to me was statutory rape.
 My 'Yes!
 Yes!
 Yes!' actually meant, according to Scheiber, 'No!
 No!
 No!'.